Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Related Work

 Lie groups provide a natural framework for robot state estimation, as they allow for a compact representation of both rotational and translational motion while preserving group structure.
 A comprehensive introduction to these mathematical structures can be found in \cite{sola2018micro}.
 Many estimation problems, including attitude estimation and robotic localization, can be formulated on matrix Lie groups such as $SE(2)$, $SE(3)$, and their higher-dimensional extensions.
 In this work, we specifically consider the matrix Lie group $SE_2(3)$, which extends $SE(3)$ to incorporate linear velocity as an explicit state variable, enabling a more structured treatment of IMU-based inertial navigation.

-Subsequent work to \cite{inproceedings_og} has explored both theoretical extensions and practical applications of InEKF.
-Bonnabel et al. \cite{5400372} derived both left- and right-invariant forms of the filter and applied them to a velocity-aided attitude estimation problem, demonstrating improved performance over traditional filtering methods.
+Subsequent work to \cite{inproceedings_og} has explored both theoretical extensions and practical applications of InEKF. \cite{5400372} derived both left- and right-invariant forms of the filter and applied them to a velocity-aided attitude estimation problem, demonstrating improved performance over traditional filtering methods.
 Introduced in \cite{hartley2020contact}, the notion of an \say{imperfect InEKF} provides a method to track and compensate for inherent internal biases in IMU sensors, offering improved performance over standard InEKFs even though these biases do not naturally reside within the same Lie group structure as the primary state.
-Recent advancements, have addressed this limitation, demonstrating accurate IMU bias tracking within the InEKF framework by reformulating it as a two-body problem \cite{barrau2022geometry}.
+Recent advancements by \cite{barrau2022geometry} addressed this limitation, demonstrating accurate IMU bias tracking within the InEKF framework by reformulating it as a two-body problem.

-The InEKF has since been applied across various robotics domains.
-Hartley et al. \cite{hartley2020contact} extended the framework to contact-aided state estimation for legged robots.
-Potokar et al. \cite{Potokar2021InvariantEK} applied the InEKF to underwater navigation and developed a method to incorporate single-axis position measurements while preserving the filter’s structure.
-By leveraging the Woodsbury identity \cite{woodbury1950inverting}, they showed how to assign infinite covariance to unmeasured states (e.g., $p_x$ and $p_y$) while still allowing meanigful updates to a depth measurement ($p_z$).
-To make the InEKF more accessible, \cite{easton_tutorial} and \cite{mythesis} provided intuitive introductions, clarifying its theoretical foundations and offering practical implementation insights.
+The InEKF has since been applied across various robotics domains. \cite{hartley2020contact} extended the framework to contact-aided state estimation for legged robots. \cite{Potokar2021InvariantEK} applied the InEKF to underwater navigation and developed a method to incorporate single-axis position measurements while preserving the filter’s structure.
+By leveraging the Woodbury identity \cite{woodbury1950inverting}, they showed how to assign infinite covariance to unmeasured states (e.g., $p_x$ and $p_y$) while still allowing meaningful updates to a depth measurement ($p_z$).
+To make the InEKF more accessible, \cite{easton_tutorial} and \cite{mythesis} provide intuitive introductions, clarifying theoretical foundations and offering practical implementation insights.